 - Charleston County Bar Association

-She is the Vice Chair of the International Law Committee of the South Carolina Bar and she serves as vice chair and Policy officer of the International Ethics Committee of the ABA Section of International Law.
+She is the former Vice Chair of the International Law Committee of the South Carolina Bar and she serves as vice chair and Policy officer of the International Ethics Committee of the ABA Section of International Law.
 She serves in the Committee On Standards of Attorney Conduct COSAC of the NYSBA.

 Ms. Giannoni-Crystal served in the subcommittee of the SC International Law Committee responsible for making recommendations for limited admission to practice of foreign lawyers which the SC Bar House of Delegates approved and submitted to the SC Supreme Court.
 She also served in the subcommittee of COSAC responsible for the drafting of a report on a proposed rule on temporary practice of law and in-house counsel in New York.
 The report was first approved by the whole Committee and then by NYSBA House of Delegates on November 2015.